-- 26. It is a privilege, not a right, to participate in the capital markets. - 27.
+- 26. It is a privilege, not a right, to participate in the capital markets.2 - 27.
 Participants who engage in the securities industry do so voluntarily and for their own profit.
 In exchange for the privilege of participating, individuals and companies must comply with securities laws.
 Compliance is paramount, ensuring the protection of the public and the integrity of the capital markets. - 28.
 You authorized, permitted, or acquiesced in Skymark's failure to comply with a number of fundamental requirements.
 These transgressions were not isolated.
-Your conduct was contrary to the public interest and harmful to the integrity of the capital markets. - 29.
-Your disregard of securities regulations shows that your participation in the capital market poses a risk.

-&lt;sup>2 Re Sungro, 2015 BCSECCOM 281, para.
+2 Re Sungro, 2015 BCSECCOM 281, para.
 66; Re Hable, 2017 BCSECCOM 340, para.
 19.